cheind/pytorch-blender/examples/densityopt/Readme.md

  1. *non-differentiable renderer*: the render function (Blender) is a considered black-box function without access to gradients.
  1. *distributional parameters*: The parameters of the generator are distributional parameters, compared to GANs that model them as structural parameters (e.g. parameters of a neural network).

 For both reasons, we frame out optimization as a minimization over an expected discriminator loss using gradient estimators that do not require gradients of the render function to be known.
+We explain our optimization idea in [this article](etc/blendtorch_stochopt.pdf).

 The image series below shows target images (left) and optimization progress as animated GIF (right).
 In the animation the start solution is marked with a purple border, the final iteration is shown with a green border.
 Notice that how the shapes gradually turn into a distribution matching the target distribution on the left.
 <div align="center">